Dual Mesh Convolutional Networks for Human Shape Correspondence: Related work

-In treating meshes as graphs, these methods do not leverage all the information which can be provided by meshes, in particular the arrangement in the 3D space of the vertices and faces.
-SpiralNet \citep{lim2018simple} construct a spiral operator which enumerates the neighboring vertices following randomly generated spiral patterns around the central vertex.
-A faster and more efficient extension of this approach is proposed in SpiralNet++ \citep{gong2019spiralnet++}, where the spiral pattern is generated only once by assuming that all the meshes have fixed connectivity.
-MeshCNN \citep{hanocka19tog} defines a convolution operation on edges aggregating information from their incident triangular edges.
-Furthermore, it proposes a task-driven pooling operation based on the edge-collapse operation \citep{hoppe1997view}.
-One of the works most closely related to ours is that of \citet{milano2020primal}, which uses an attention-based approach on primal and dual graphs constructed from a triangular mesh.
+\mypar{Geometry-aware methods} A number of methods have been developed that take the geometrical arrangement of vertices and faces explicitly into account to define network layers.
+SpiralNet~\cite{gong2019spiralnet++,lim2018simple} enumerates the neighboring vertices following randomly generated spiral patterns around the central vertex.
+MeshCNN~\cite{hanocka19tog} defines a convolution operation on edges aggregating information from their incident triangular edges and proposes a task-driven pooling operation based on the edge-collapse operation \cite{hoppe1997view}.
+An attention-based approach was explored in~\cite{milano2020primal}, which combines primal and dual graph representations.
 Their primal graph connects faces that share an edge, where the dual graph connects edges that are part of the same face.
 They use a pooling operation based on edge contraction on the mesh.
 In contrast, we assume in our work that the vertices and edges of an input triangular mesh form the primal graph, and construct a dual mesh built on the faces.
 Rather than using a generic graph-based convolution on the dual mesh, we can therefore exploit the three-neighbor regularity to propose a dual mesh-based convolution.
-Additionally, we present an extensive evaluation of different features defined on faces and examine the ability to learn connectivity-independent representations using different approaches.
+Additionally, we present an evaluation of different features defined on faces and examine the ability to learn connectivity-independent representations using different approaches.